MolSSI-Education/python-package-best-practices/_episodes/02-github.md

 ## Making Commits

-Now that we have Git configured, let's try using Git do something that is actually helpful.
+Now that we have Git configured, let's try using Git to do something that is actually helpful.
 In this section, we are going to  edit files in the Python package that we created earlier, and use `git` to track those changes.

 First, use a terminal to `cd` into the top directory of the local repository.